Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Seek out the wildest sections of Laguna Beach in the 2,400-acre backcountry of Crystal Cove State Park.
 18 miles of trails wind through endangered coastal sage scrub to beautiful mountainous vistas backed by the Pacific Ocean’s endless blue.

-🧑💻 Sightseeing Speedrun: For gamers looking to spice up their trip with a personal best – if you start at Crystal Cove State Park, it is possible to run every item on this list in a single day.
-Just make sure to note your favorites so you can go back and play through them for fun.
+🧑💻 Sightseeing Speedrun: For visitors looking to spice up their trip with a personal best, if you start at Crystal Cove State Park, it’s possible to run every item on this list in a single day.
+Just make sure to note your favorites so you can go back and spend more time there later!

 Main Beach